Ancient-Majik-Tech/Learn.Tutorial.MainCollect/Project/ProjectHome.md

 	- Versioning Handler For
 		- None

 This project is designed to be a management project to keep all our projects that define categories in one place.
+This project additionaly takes care of versioning to most (but not all) category projects.
+For more info please check our [Categories][Page Categories] home page.

 ### System Layout